1471juan/data-science-projects/README.md

 It reads word lists from files, processes them, and uses a Multinomial Naive Bayes classifier to predict the language of unseen words.
 Cross-validation is used to evaluate the model's performance.

-# Clustering German sentences
-This project applies unsupervised machine learning to a custom dataset of German sentences to explore semantic clustering.
-Using K-Means clustering, the goal was to group similar sentences based on vocabulary usage.
-To visualize and interpret clusters, Principal Component Analysis (PCA) was applied for dimenssion reduction.
-Clustering quality/accuracy was assessed using the silhouette score.